Nikola-Ver/Video-recording/README.md

 ### Program installation

 To install the program you need to download ImageMagick (<a href="https://imagemagick.org/download/binaries/ImageMagick-7.0.10-36-Q16-HDRI-x64-dll.exe">download</a>).
-Then install it.
+Then install the program along the path "C:\Program Files".
 It is important to select all installation options for the program during installation:

 <p align="center">
 <img src="report\img\magick_install.png">